realsetvin/vkax/doc/testnet-participation.md

 <br/>

 > [!WARNING]
 > Please Read!
 Failure to follow instructions may result in an incorrect build!
-The order of commands is important, please ensure you review each step
+The order is important, please ensure you review each step
 <br/>
 <br/>